Lightning Lane Multi Pass Priorities at Magic Kingdom

 Satisfaction Score = 1 out of 13

 Coming in the top spot (mostly thanks to character greets not being available via LLMP) is Haunted Mansion.
-This fan favorite tends to book up very quickly since it’s a great time-saving tier-two option – around 2 pm.
-And an LLMP reservation has been saving guests more than 10 minutes compared to standby during low crowd season – good enough for best savings out of any tier two option at this park.
+This fan favorite tends to book up very quickly since it’s a great time-saving tier-two option – before 10 am, even on medium crowd days.
+And an LLMP reservation has been saving guests about 15 minutes compared to standby – good enough for best savings out of any tier two option at this park.
 Satisfaction here is also higher than any other tier-two attraction.
 It’s a real triple threat that puts it squarely on top of the priority list.

 2. Pirates of the Caribbean